Drawing flowers in pencil in progress

 If you have a question, or are looking for a special flower or colour, please email

-artist painting tools - Indian ink, a fine paintprush and water
+Artist painting tools for ink painting by hand - winsor and newton black Indian ink, a fine paintbrush, water and palette